Awards

 • Previous winners are not eligible.

-Honorable mentions go to the two runners up
+Honorable mention go to the runner up:

 The Student Prize is sponsored by the Canadian Centre for Health Economics.